The capital of Bavaria.

 Regardless of subject-focus, your group will enjoy some truly unforgettable experiences.
 Stand at the Brandenburg Gate, visit the legendary Bauhaus Museum, explore the wonders of Neuschwanstein Castle, take in the art of the East Side Gallery, or reflect at the poignant memorials of World War II.

-We’re here to make your school trip to Germany happen.
+We’re here to make your educational trip to Germany happen.
 We’ll make sure every moment is packed with purpose and fun.

 There’s something for everyone.
 Just drop us a message, and we’ll help you plan, book and deliver a trip that students will remember for years to come.